 If, however, the favourite fluffed his lines and either fell or simply under-performed, and Stradivarius romped to victory, the payout would be £188; that is £150 for the win part of the bet and £38 for the each way part, both including the original stakes.

-For some people, the difference in potential profit makes it a risk worth taking in such a scenario, but those who are a little more risk averse might prefer to opt for the without favourite market, which effectively gives two bites at the cherry to win the bet: either by winning the race outright or by finishing second to the favourite.
+For some people, the difference in potential net wins makes it a risk worth taking in such a scenario, but those who are a little more risk averse might prefer to opt for the without favourite market, which effectively gives two bites at the cherry to win the bet: either by winning the race outright or by finishing second to the favourite.

 As always with horse racing betting, it is a matter of doing your research and trying to ascertain when a second favourite (or another runner in a given field) is overpriced.
 In this situation you could find a decent chunk of value in the without favourite market when you assess your runner to have a strong chance of either beating everyone or, at the worst, losing to the specific horse excluded from the bet.